Christopher Dean Burgess

-I was pleasantly surprised by the extent to which lecturers in the Physics Department were generous with their time.
-They were always happy to answer questions, no matter how oblique or esoteric.
-It was abundantly clear to me that I was being taught by people who love their respective subjects and who were eager to equip promising students with the skills (and enthusiasm) to take those fields forward in the future.
+After beginning his course, he was pleasantly surprised by the extent to which lecturers were generous with their time.
+He said “They were always happy to answer questions, no matter how oblique or esoteric.
+It was abundantly clear to me that I was being taught by people who love their respective subjects and who were eager to equip promising students with the skills (and enthusiasm) to take those fields forward in the future.”

 Christopher commented “The most transformative of my experiences at Leeds was certainly the undertaking of my MSc Research Project.
 Each Physics MSc student is assigned an MSc Project to conduct under the supervision of an academic from one of the groups that comprise the Physics Department.
-I immensely enjoyed the research I was directed to conduct.
-The experience was tremendously beneficial, and provided me with skills that will be essential as I move towards a career as a research scientist in theoretical physics.
+I immensely enjoyed the research I was directed to conduct.”
+The experience was tremendously beneficial and provided him with skills that are essential as he moves towards a career as a research scientist in theoretical physics.

 He continued “Prior to my MSc, I had no experience of writing academic reports in the scientific style, nor had I ever conducted a scientific literature review.
 Happily, I was guided in developing the necessary skills to achieve these tasks from scratch, and I finished my MSc confident that I was well-equipped to do so in future.

 However, over and above these considerations, I would say the opportunity to freely choose the direction and content of my own research was tremendously important.
 In all my years of education, I had never been given a serious opportunity to be ‘creative’ in physics, but for once I was, and I could not be prouder of the results.
-This experience was my greatest take-away from Leeds, as it served as confirmation that doing physics research is how I wish to spend the rest of my life.
+This experience was my greatest take-away from Leeds, as it served as confirmation that doing physics research is how I wish to spend the rest of my life.”

-I had a fantastic time conducting my MSc project at Leeds.
-The subject matter of my project was the Casimir Effect.
+Thinking back on the projects he was involved with, Christoper described having afantastic time conducting his MSc project.
+He said “The subject matter of my project was the Casimir Effect.
 This is an exotic phenomenon of quantum field theory in which uncharged, conducting metal plates (mirrors) experience a force of attraction due to shifts in the infinite vacuum energy of empty space.
-I felt very fortunate to be given the opportunity to undertake a project on this topic as I had taken an interest in the Casimir Effect since I first heard about it as a young student.
+I felt very fortunate to be given the opportunity to undertake a project on this topic as I had taken an interest in the Casimir Effect since I first heard about it as a young student.”

-The specific task I was set in my project was to determine whether and how the Casimir Effect arose out of a novel quantisation scheme for the electromagnetic field under development in the Leeds Theory Group.
+The specific task he was set in his project was to determine whether and how the Casimir Effect arose out of a novel quantisation scheme for the electromagnetic field under development in the Leeds Theory Group.
 This scheme was designed to provide a local description of a one-dimensional analogue to the electromagnetic field in which interactions between the field and optical elements, such as mirrors, could be more easily treated.
-This is in contrast to the more familiar de-localized photon representation of the electromagnetic field.
+He continued, “This is in contrast to the more familiar de-localized photon representation of the electromagnetic field.
 Puzzlingly, there were good prima facie reasons to think this new formalism precluded the possibility of a Casimir Effect.
 This raised questions of compatibility with experiment and existing theory.
-As such, the project was crucially inter-connected with cutting edge research, and my co-supervisors, Dr Robert Purdy and Dr Almut Beige, were palpably invested in seeing what conclusions I would draw.
+As such, the project was crucially inter-connected with cutting edge research, and my co-supervisors, Dr Robert Purdy and Dr Almut Beige, were palpably invested in seeing what conclusions I would draw.”

 “Fascinatingly, the derivation I produced was qualitatively very different from the normal derivation, and provided a much more concrete intuition as to the origin of the Casimir Effect.
 The Casimir Effect is typically seen to follow from the fact that the set of virtual photons that can ‘fit’ between two mirrors changes as we vary the mirror separation.
 In contrast, I found that the force could be understood as originating out of a kind of interaction between the local vacuum fluctuations of the electromagnetic field and their own mirror images.

 I very fondly recall waking up one morning with the idea of a diagram which contained the essential logic of my derivation.
 The weeks that followed were a flurry of activity, putting the mathematics to the picture, and I enjoyed every minute of it.
-It is with a similar enthusiasm that I continue my work with the Leeds Theory Group, whose support and guidance throughout my MSc Project were an ongoing source of encouragement to continue trying out ideas, I excitedly look forward to seeing my work published in the near future.
+It is with a similar enthusiasm that I continue my work with the Leeds Theory Group, whose support and guidance throughout my MSc Project were an ongoing source of encouragement to continue trying out ideas, I excitedly look forward to seeing my work published in the near future.”

 When thinking about any advice he could give the future students of Physics MSs, Christopher said “I cannot stress enough how important it is to ask questions and explore possible misconceptions with lecturers.
 I think this is generally good advice for any student, but I believe it is all the easier to follow this advice given the sorts of people that populate the School of Physics and Astronomy at Leeds.
-I attribute my own success at postgraduate level in no small part to my willingness to ask questions, and of my tutor’s willingness to answer them.
+I attribute my own success at postgraduate level in no small part to my willingness to ask questions, and of my tutor’s willingness to answer them.”